The Alcohol and Other Drugs Counseling Program

 The Alcohol and Other Drug Counseling Program is a program for students who have questions about their own or someone else’s substance use.
 We are a multidisciplinary team of professionals dedicated to your physical and emotional well-being.
 Whether you are just beginning to explore making changes in your use, ready to start making changes, or wanting to continue with changes you have already made, we are here to support you.
-Our primary purpose is to provide a comprehensive assessment and give you open and honest feedback on your use.
-Call 512-471-3515. to set up an assessment.
+Our primary purpose is to provide a comprehensive assessment and collaboratively develop a treatment plan with you in order to meet your goals.
+Call 512-471-3515 to set up an assessment.

 What The Alcohol and Other Drug Counseling Program is all about...

 Assessment & Referral

 Each student who calls the Counseling Center will be assisted in scheduling an assessment with an AOD clinician.
 The assessment includes an in-depth look at current and past substance use and an opportunity for the student and AOD clinician to collaborate on how to best meet the needs of the student in a non-judgmental and caring environment.
 A strength-based approach underlies all the services in the AOD counseling program.
 Referrals for on-campus and off-campus services could be provided at any time during the assessment process.

 To begin the assessment process with The Alcohol and Other Drug Counseling program you can make an appointment for within 2 weeks of the first day of classes and at any time during the semester by calling the Counseling and Mental Health Center at 512-471-3515.